89. THE STOLEN BICYCLE

 Officer:Andyou in the dining room at all at that time, madam?

-Amy: Wehaving breakfast there at about eight.
+Amy: Wewerehaving breakfast there at about eight.

 Officer:the bicycle still in the porch then?